ethiery/ArtificialIntelligenceNanodegree/Isolation/README.md

 ## Sample heuristics

-These 3 heuristics are used to form a set of various opponents the relative performance of my agent can be measured against (more details in the *Tournament* section).
+These 3 heuristics are used to form a set of various opponents to measure the relative performance of my agent (more details in the *Tournament* section).

 ### Null score